Final Cover Letter and Manuscript Preparation Guidelines for The Kennesaw Journal of Undergraduate Research

 - Double-space the entire manuscript.

-- The first page of the manuscript will be a title page with a title centered and a page number in the upper right-hand corner.
+- The first page of the manuscript should be a title page with a centered title and a page number in the upper right-hand corner.

-- The second page of the manuscript will be an abstract.
-The abstract should be no longer than 150 words.
+- The second page of the manuscript should be an abstract.
+The abstract should be no longer than 300 words.
 A list of 3-5 keywords for the manuscript should be included at the end of the abstract.

 - On the third page, center the title at the top and then begin with the main body of the manuscript.